elastic/opentelemetry/docs/kubernetes/operator/instrumenting-python.md

     - The application shows transactions and metrics.
     - If [python logs instrumentation](https://opentelemetry.io/docs/kubernetes/operator/automatic/#auto-instrumenting-python-logs) is enabled, the application logs should  appear in the Logs tab.

-  - For application container logs, open **Kibana Discovery** and filter for your pods log, with any of:
+  - For application container logs, open **Kibana Discover** and filter for your pods logs.
+In the provided example we could filter them with any of:
-    - `k8s.deployment.name: "python-app"`
+    - `k8s.deployment.name: "python-app"` (**adapt the query filter to your use case**)
-    - `k8s.pod.name: python-app*`
+    - `k8s.pod.name: python-app*` (**adapt the query filter to your use case**)

-    Note that the container logs are not provided by the instrumentation library, but by the DaemonSet collector deployed as part of the [operator installation](./README.md)
+    Note that the container logs are not provided by the instrumentation library, but by the DaemonSet collector deployed as part of the [operator installation](./README.md).

 ## Troubleshooting